Pressedj/portfolio/README.md

 ## Lessons Learned:

-Learning was focused on presenting my work in an easy to understand format.
+Focused on presenting my work in an easy to understand format.
 I added a display mode for light and dark since some users prefer one mode over the other.

 <!--![tiles](https://user-images.githubusercontent.com/88162896/192046787-d9be4b6d-4f8d-4114-978e-7329efdaa56d.gif) -->